skienzmatishun/rippreport/content/p/PRETTY-FLOWERS-ROTTEN-ROOTS/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: As part of our August 2025 Fairhope mayoral and council election coverage, we reveal how Jack Burrell and Mayor Sherry Sullivan defend the political machine.
+  Burrell bullies critics and wastes taxpayer cash on failed developer projects while Sullivan collects two unearned city paychecks.
+Voters must back a challenger candidate slate to break this corrupt hold on city hall.
 ---
 Fauxhope municipal elections have started off with a bang.
 Five candidates have qualified for city council positions, and support one another in a solid slate.
 A very smart move.
 Who would want to be a minority councilman facing a well entrenched cabal of good ole boys, developers, politicians, lawyers, judges and let’s not leave out the District Attorney’s Office.